shuaidop/demo/README.md

 This is a new stage
 This is diff
 this is not diff
 This is a new line and want to rebase
+This is change after rebase from new feature